wardjl/x-bookmark-search/README.md

 ## Usage

 1. Click on the extension icon in your Chrome toolbar
-2. Click "🎁 Wrap My Bookmarks 🎁"
+2. Click "🎁 Wrap Your Bookmarks 🎁"
 3. Enjoy your personalized bookmarks wrapped experience!
 4. Share your stats with friends